trailblazer/trailblazer.github.io/gems/operation/2.0/api.md

 ---

-This document describes Trailblazer's operation API.
+This document describes Trailblazer's `Operation` API.

 {% callout %}
   The generic implementation can be found in the [trailblazer-operation gem](https://github.com/trailblazer/trailblazer-operation).
 This gem only provides the pipe and dependency handling.